wgao688/Human-cardiac-multiome-analysis/ATAC/aggregated_analysis/pseudobulked_analysis/README.md

 ## Perform donor pseudobulked cell-type specific analysis across 4 contrasts

 4 contrasts: sex, aging, disease, and development.
 Perform cell-type resolved donor-pseudobulked DAR analysis.
-We will only do this for the cell types that have enough (>500 nuclei) representation in the fetal, ND, and diseased groups, which include: Cardiomyocyte, Endothelial, Fibroblast, Lymphoid, Myeloid, Pericyte
+We will only do this for the cell types that have enough representation (>3 donors) in the fetal, ND, and diseased groups, which include: Cardiomyocyte, Endothelial, Fibroblast, Myeloid, Pericyte

 ### STEP 1: Perform pseudobulking
 ```
+- 01A_determine_number_cells_for_pseudobulk_analysis.ipynb
-- 01_ATAC_peak_pseudobulker.ipynb
+- 01B_create_pseudobulk_raw_counts.ipynb
 ```

 ### STEP 2: Identify DARs, using a script that calls subfunctions in `run_pydeseq2_plots.py`